terjesb/clj-time/README.md

 ## Bugs and Enhancements

-Please open issues against the [official clj-time repo on Github](https://github.com/clj-time/clj-time/issues).
+Please open issues against the [official clj-time repo on Github](https://github.com/clj-time/clj-time/issues). `clj-time` is a very thin wrapper around Joda Time.
+That means that if Joda Time has a "peculiar behavior", it's likely to be surfaced directly in `clj-time` as well.
+A good example of this is `clj-time.format/unparse` which simply calls Joda Time's `.print` method -- and if the date passed in happens to be `nil`, you silently get back the _current date/time_ (many people would expect an exception!).

 ## Mailing List